 If any provision of this Agreement or any application thereof should be rendered or declared unlawful, invalid, or unenforceable by virtue of any judicial action, the remaining provisions of this Agreement shall remain in full force and effect.
 In such event, upon the request of either party, the parties shall meet promptly and negotiate with respect to substitute provisions for those provisions rendered or declared unlawful, invalid, or unenforceable.

-ARTICLE 4 UNION SECURITY
+ARTICLE IV.
+UNION SECURITY

 Section 1.
-Maintenance of Membership
+Union Membership Definition